windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

 Table components can have actions which will be added to the end of each row in the form of buttons.
 Select the `Table` component and follow the steps:

-1. Add an action in the `Table actions` section on the right pane.
+1. Under the "Settings" tab in the right pane, add an action from the `Table actions` section.
 2. Click the newly added action.
 3. Set the `Label` argument to `Delete`.
 4. Set the `Color` argument to `red`.
 5. Find the ID of the `Load Issues` background script and check `Recompute` on it in the `Recompute others` section.

+	:::info
+	Because of this, the `issues` data will be reloaded from the database every time an issue is deleted.
 6. Click `Create an inline script`, select `Deno` as language, name it `Delete Issue` and paste in the following code: